Building Your Own REST API-based AWS Connector

 According to TranslateText – Amazon Translate API Reference, the request for this action has three required parameters: SourceLanguageCode, TargetLanguageCode, and Text, which is the text we would like to translate.
 So, we add three input parameters to the microflow for these parameters and create a string variable called RequestBody to prepare the action request.

-We add either the GetSessionCredentials or the GetStaticCredentials Java action from the AWS Authentication module to get our credentials.
-In this implementation, we will use static credentials, so we add the GetStaticCredentials Java action to our microflow and then add as input parameters the constants AccessKeyID and SecretAccesKey we previously created.
-The action returns a Credentials object.
+We then add either the GetTemporaryCredentials or the GetStaticCredentials microflows from the AWS Authentication module to get our credentials.
+In this implementation, we will use static credentials, so we add the GetStaticCredentials microflow.
+All the necessary information to create the Credentials object will be populated from the constants we filled in the AWS Authentication connector.

 Next, we create a list of SigV4Parameter objects called HeaderList because there are two important headers that are needed as the input parameter of the Get SigV4 Headers Java action.